AbRahman-ra/LeetCode-Problems/5-remove-duplicates-easy/thoughts.md

 The logic is correct until now, but I worry about the space complexity because of `comp`.
 Is there a way to do it with less space ?

+Why return pL + 1 ?

+- Because pL is the index of the furthest non-repeated value, pL + 1 is to convert the index to length (index 4 = 5 elements)

 - We know that the array is sorted, and we know that pR is always greater than pL, so...
 - If `nums[pR] <= nums[pL]`, this means `nums[pR]` is repeated and we can skip it